nayelyrodarte/skin-tracker/README.md

 ### Setup

 1. Clone this repository.
-2. Run `npm install`
+2. Run `yarn install`

-### Using MONGO-DB

-1. You'll need a MONGODB account and a newly-created cluster for this project.
-2. Add an .env file to the root folder with the **_private variables_** \* containing your server's port number of preferance and the MONGODB uri of your cluster.
+3. Add an .env file to the root folder with the **_private variables_** \* containing your server's port number of preferance and the MONGODB uri of your cluster.

-- Remember to declare them in uppercase, as convention indicates.

-Example:

-`PORT = 8000`
-`MONGODB = *Insert your MONGODB uri.*`
+`PORT = *Your port number goes here.
+Ex.
+3000` `MONGODB = *Your MONGODB uri goes here.*`
+# For dev environment

+4. Run `npm dev` to get the server started with Nodemon.
-2. Run `npm start`.
+5. Run `npm webpack` to run the client.
+6. If changes on styling are needed, run `npm sass` and start editing on the styles.scss file.